About Robert Ragoonanan

 Robert S. Ragoonanan is a graduate of Luther College (B.A. in Music) and Bowling Green State University (M.M. in Orchestral Conducting).
 Robert has studied conducting with many well-known instructors such as Dr. Emily Freeman Brown, Alexander Polyanichko, Ovidiu Balan, Neil Thompson, Dr. Scott Weiss, and others, and keyboards with Frederick DeHaven, Dr. Laura Melton, Dr. John F. Strauss, and Dr. Jessica Paul.

-He has found success as a conductor across the United States and Europe, conducting orchestras, choirs, new music groups, and wind ensembles.
+He has found success as a conductor across the United States and Europe, conducting choirs, orchestras, new music groups, and wind ensembles.
 In 2023 he was one of the recipients of the Advocate for Choral Excellence award from the Minnesota American Choral Directors Association, and he received Honorable Mention at the 2022 Orquestra de Camara de Cascais e Oerias Conducting Competition.
-Recent conducting work includes Bach’s Concerto for Two Violins in D minor, BWV 1043, Vaughan Williams’ Fantasia on Christmas Carols, Michael Barrett’s Indodana, and Lucy Walker’s Away in a Manger.
-Additionally, Robert recently finished an extensive recording project conducting Minnesota Orchestra and Saint Paul Chamber Orchestra members, along with jazz instrumental and vocal soloists on a jazz/classical crossover album featuring the music of composer Ted Olsen, to be released in June.
-He also assisted in producing the album.

-Robert is currently the Minister of Music at Westminster Presbyterian Church in Grand Rapids, Michigan, USA.
+Robert is currently the Minister of Music at Westminster Presbyterian Church in Grand Rapids, Michigan, USA, where he conducts three of the five choirs and administrates the rest of the department including two bell choirs, a wind ensemble, and a festival orchestra.
 Learn more at robertsragoonanan.com.